renner0e/bluefin-wallpapers-plasma/README.md

 - Install https://github.com/zzag/plasma5-wallpapers-dynamic

+> [!WARNING]
+> This directory path is not a suggestion, they have to be in `~/.local/share/wallpapers` somewhere

-- Download all the wallpapers from the [github releases page](https://github.com/renner0e/plasma-bluefin-wallpaper/releases) and put them somewhere in your home directory like `~/.local/share/backgrounds/bluefin-plasma-dynamic/`
+- Download all the wallpapers from the [github releases page](https://github.com/renner0e/plasma-bluefin-wallpaper/releases) and put them here `~/.local/share/wallpapers/bluefin-plasma-dynamic/`

 - Open Settings > Appearance & Style > Wallpaper and set "Wallpaper type" to "Dynamic"